-- (188) As the preceding sections illustrate, leading consumer IoT technology platform providers control and determine access to their platforms, mainly voice assistants and smart device operating systems.
-Through certification processes, such providers impose specific contractual and technical requirements on smart device manufacturers and consumer IoT service providers that wish to make their products accessible through the technology platforms of these leading providers. - (189) In the case of voice assistants, the leading providers, namely Google, Amazon and Apple, govern certification processes and impose different review processes depending on the type of integration that the smart device manufacturer or consumer IoT service provider wishes to achieve.
+- (196) As the preceding sections illustrate, leading providers of consumer IoT technology platforms control and determine access to their platforms; mainly voice assistants and smart device operating systems.
+Through certification processes, such providers impose specific contractual and technical requirements on smart device manufacturers and consumer IoT service providers that wish to make their products accessible through the consumer IoT technology platforms of these leading providers33. - (197) In the case of voice assistants, the leading providers, namely Google, Amazon and Apple, govern certification processes and impose different review processes depending on the type of integration that the smart device manufacturer or consumer IoT service provider wishes to achieve.
 In short, there are three categories of certification processes for integration with voice assistants: - a.
 "Works with" programs or connected device certifications allow smart device manufacturers to make their smart home devices controllable through a voice assistant embodied on another device (i.e. smart speaker) or support (i.e. smartphone application).
 For smart home device manufacturers, these programs generally involve reviewing the voice assistant provider's documentation on API functionality for smart home device interoperability and developing a voice application following the voice assistant provider's requirements.
 The voice assistant provider then tests the developed integration to ensure a good user experience.
 If certification is granted, manufacturers can use "works with" logos or badges in their packaging or for online marketing.
-Examples of these certification processes are the "Works with Alexa", "Works with Google Assistant" and "Works with Apple Home kit" programs. - b.
-Built-in certification processes allow third party smart device manufacturers to support Amazon or Google's cloud-based voice assistants on their devices and gain the "Alexa built-in" or "Google Assistant built-in" badges.
-Apple, on the contrary, does not offer built-in certifications, as Siri can only be built-in on Apple's own devices.
-Through built-in integration, users can access all the services supported by the third-party voice assistant from the manufacturer's smart home device, including smart device control and access to third-party services through voice applications.
-In this regard, built-in solutions are different from works-with programs, which are limited to smart device control functionalities.
-Built-in certification processes involve a thorough testing of the smart devices in which the voice assistant will be embodied by the voice assistant provider.
-On a technical level, manufacturers need to integrate a built-in microphone and comply with the required hardware requirements specified by the voice assistant providers.
+Examples of these certification processes are the "Works with Alexa", "Works with Google Assistant" and "Works with Apple Home kit" programs.